cunterrainer/Breakout/README.md

   - libxi

 ## Using premake
+For the web assembly build, clone the repository then proceed [here](#build-webassembly).
 This project utilizes Premake as its build system, offering seamless integration with Visual Studio, Clang, and GCC.
 To set up the project, follow these steps:

 ## Clone the repository